 The month of June marked the start of National Safety Month.
 All month long, businesses and the public took time to prevent injuries and deaths in the name of safety.
 With that being said, it’s still a great time to make sure your vehicle has had a proper inspection.
-Lots of injuries can be avoided with just the simplest task.
+Our team of personal injury lawyers can assure you that plenty of injuries can be avoided with just the simplest task.
 Road injuries are no different.

 The best way to know how to approach inspection depends on the make and model of your vehicle.
 Consult your car’s manual for directions.